-With more than 3,000 passengers on board, the English ship Transylvania was torpedoed by the German submarine U-63 during the First World War, just off the island of Bergeggi.
+With more than 3,000 passengers on board, the British ship Transylvania was torpedoed by the German submarine U-63 during the First World War, just off the island of Bergeggi.
 Ninety-four years later, thanks to innovative new technology, the Carabinieri from Genoa have been able to track down this relic, resting at over 600 metres below sea level.

 They are commemorating the 1917 sinking of the SS Transylvania.
 Joined by a large audience, together they remember the tragedy that claimed 412 lives.
 Today is also about remembering the 2003 terror attack in Nassyria, when Daniele Ghione from Finale Ligure was killed in action.
 It is a moment of overwhelming emotion, and is only enhanced by the accompaniment of the heart-rending melody Silenzio.

 On that fateful day on 4th May 1917, 2,860 British soldiers, 200 officers and 60 Red Cross nurses were travelling on board the Transylvania, heading towards Alexandria in Egypt from Marseille.

 Like the Titanic, Transylvania belonged to the notorious, oceanline Reederei Cunard, which still exists today.
 The ship made its maiden voyage from Liverpool to New York in November 1914, but just one year later it was taken over by the British government for war purposes.
 The luxury steamboat - 167 metres long and weighing around 15,000 tons - was equipped with all the latest technology, including the telegraph.
 But it failed to help the SS Transylvania.

 Little did the crew, or their Japanese escorts - the Matsu and Sakaki - know, that on this sunny, blustery May day, the Commander of the German 64 metre submarine U-63 was executing a carefully planned war strategy - to sink all of the ships at sea.